 The zucchini fritters rest on a wire rack or paper towels for a little bit to absorb the excess oil.

-- Super easy cauliflower fritters have a crispy yet creamy texture and can be an appetizer or a snack in a pinch.
+- Super easy cauliflower fritters have a crispy yet creamy texture and can be appetizers or snacks in a pinch.

 Greek Zucchini Fritters With Feta